media-sec-lab/MRNC/README.md

 # ReST_Net
-This is a python implementation of ReST-Net as described in paper ReST-Net: Diverse Activation Modules and Parallel Sub-nets based CNN for Spatial Image Steganalysis
+This is a python implementation using Tensorflow of ReST-Net as described in paper ReST-Net: Diverse Activation Modules and Parallel Sub-nets based CNN for Spatial Image Steganalysis.

 ## Code （python implementation of ReST-Net）
 pretrain_subnet1_s40.py <br>